iCliniq Logo

 What Is Craniotomy?

 A craniotomy is a procedure done to remove a part of the skull.
 Based on the cause and indication, the bone can be scrapped and kept in the abdominal subcutaneous area.
 The approach is called a craniectomy if the flap is scrapped or not repositioned into the skull in operation.
 Decompressive craniectomy is used in treating cancerous brain edema, and the flap is repositioned after the swelling is reduced.
-While in the second procedure, the surgical method to rebuild and reposition the flap into the skull is called cranioplasty.
+In the second procedure, the surgical method to rebuild and reposition the flap into the skull is called cranioplasty.
 Based on the kind of lesion occurring intracranially, its pathology, and the approach used, craniotomy processes can be done by neuronavigation guidance depending on magnetic resonance imaging.
 It also uses computed tomography scans for the process using the least incision.
-Neuronavigation is a computerized technology that supports surgeons in localized disease.
+Neuronavigation is a computerized technology that supports surgeons in localized diseases.
 It gives a higher grade of confidence and an improved postoperative result.

 What Are the Anatomic and Physiologic Considerations in Craniotomy?